willyb321/electron-menubar-timetable/README.md

 9. Profit.

 ***
-At the moment, only OS X is supported, because Windows/Linux doesn't have a menubar.
+At the moment, only macOS is supported, because Windows/Linux doesn't have a menubar.

 ***